 Non-Proliferation and Disarmament Initiative (NPDI)

-The 2010 NPT Review Conference reached consensus on a 64-point action plan which includes most of the steps required to advance the disarmament and non-proliferation objectives encapsulated in the NPT.
-In July 2010, Australia and Japan jointly established the NDPI with the key objective of promoting the implementation of this action plan.
+The 2010 NPT Review Conference agreed on a 64-point action plan which includes most of the steps required to advance the disarmament and non-proliferation objectives encapsulated in the NPT.
+In July 2010, Australia and Japan jointly established the Non-Proliferation and Disarmament Initiative (NDPI) with the key objective of promoting the implementation of this action plan.
 The NPDI is a cross-regional group of 12 countries: Australia, Canada, Chile, Germany, Japan, Mexico, Nigeria, the Netherlands, the Philippines, Poland, Turkey and the United Arab Emirates.

-The NPDI is a prominent and pragmatic voice in the international community and has been active in promoting practical actions and maintaining pressure on the nuclear weapon states to meet their commitments.
+The NPDI is a prominent and pragmatic voice in the international community and has been active in promoting practical actions and maintaining pressure on the nuclear weapon States and nuclear weapon possessor states to meet their commitments.

 The NPDI's current thematic priorities include:

 - encouraging greater transparency surrounding nuclear disarmament efforts;

 - increasing support for and conclusion of key legal instruments that safeguard and govern nuclear activities; and

 - strengthening the NPT regime.